PSA Information Framework

 The National Competency Standards Framework in Australia (2010) (PDF 1.6mb) contains all the relevant competencies.
 PSA is the custodian of the framework on behalf of the profession.

 PSA policy documents provide a rule or regulation about a particular operation or activity outlining a course or method of action, or a statement of expected behaviour or practice.
+See PSA policies.

 PSA practice standards

 PSA practice standards provide a statement of minimum requirements of an activity or service to ensure an acceptable or intended level of performance, or a benchmark statement which can be used to assess performance.
+See PSA practice standards

 PSA professional guidelines

 PSA’s professional guidelines provide advice to pharmacists on a range of issues including appropriate and effective processes, desired behaviour of good practice, how professional responsibilities may be best fulfilled, and expected outcomes.
+See PSA professional guidelines.

 our vision: Improving health through excellence in the practice of pharmacy